If you are looking to expand your conversion rate optimization efforts then this is the right article for you.

-5. Identify Problems: Refer to the data to discover problem areas which need attention.
+5. Identify Problems: Refer to the data to discover problem areas that need attention.

 6. Hypothesis: Develop proper hypotheses for tests.
 Rank the hypotheses based on their potential and ease of implementation.
 This determines which ones we’d test first.

 7. Design: Based on the hypotheses you develop wireframes for treatments.
-Wireframes are mainly used as communication and planning tool.
-Once completed, wireframes will be passed on to the designer who will turn them into design screens (alternative layouts / content for pages on your site).
+Wireframes are mainly used as communication and planning tools.
+Once completed, wireframes will be passed on to the designer who will turn them into design screens (alternative layouts/content for pages on your site).

 9. Testing: We do proper controlled a/b testing following the scientific method, run every test until statistical significance.

 10. Post-Test Analysis: Assess data to discover how different variations performed against goals.

 11. Learning and improving customer theory: We analyze the test results (when done right, each test is a source for learning), gain new insights, develop new hypotheses.
 With each test, our customer theory should improve.